The Crusade

 Sue: What’s he been in again?

-There isn’t a single, recognisable vehicle in which to seat Mr. Glover, so I reel off his supporting roles in Indiana Jones and the Last Crusade, For Your Eyes Only and The Empire Strikes Back.
+There isn’t a single recognisable vehicle in which to seat Mr Glover, so I reel off his supporting roles in Indiana Jones and the Last Crusade, For Your Eyes Only and The Empire Strikes Back.

-Sue: And you wonder why I don’t know who he is!?
+Sue: And you wonder why I don’t know who he is?
 He does have a lovely voice, though, even if he is playing a complete bastard.

 Sue: You couldn’t get away with blacking-up like that today.

-Me: No, not unless you’re David Walliams, you can’t.
+Me: Not unless you’re David Walliams.

 The Knight of Jaffa

-The CrusadeWhen Ian is knighted, the Doctor suggests that one of these days he’ll be honoured in the same way.
+When Ian is knighted, the Doctor suggests he’d like to be honoured the same way someday.

-Sue: Doesn’t the Doctor get knighted in a David Tennant episode?
+The CrusadeSue: Didn’t the Doctor get knighted in a David Tennant episode?

 Sue: I don’t know whether I should be happy or sad for spotting that reference.

-As the recon continues, Sue confesses that she hasn’t got a clue what’s going on.
+And then she confesses that she hasn’t got a clue what’s going on.

-Me: That is Jean Marsh.
+Me: That’s Jean Marsh.

 Sue: What’s she been in again?